Pete Robertson: Arizona Cardinals

-Washington Redskins (II)
+Washington Redskins (second stint)

-On December 10, 2019, Robertson was signed to the Washington Redskins practice squad.
+On December 10, 2019, Robertson was signed to the Redskins practice squad.
 His practice squad contract with the team expired on January 6, 2020.

 Saskatchewan Roughriders

 Robertson signed with the Saskatchewan Roughriders of the Canadian Football League on February 19, 2020.
 After the CFL canceled the 2020 season due to the COVID-19 pandemic, Robertson chose to opt-out of his contract with the Roughriders on August 28, 2020.
 He opted back in to his contract on January 7, 2021.
 Robertson played in 11 regular season games for the Riders during the 2021 season, contributing with 10 defensive tackles, two special teams tackles and five quarterback sacks.
 The following season he missed four games in the middle of the season with a foot sprain.

-The following season he was resigned on a 1 year deal to stay with the Roughriders for the 2023-24 Season.
+The following season he was resigned on a 1 year deal to stay with the Roughriders for the 2023–24 Season.

+Late in the fourth quarter Labour Day Classic game on September 4, 2023, Robertson head butted Winnipeg Blue Bombers quarterback Zach Collaros, knocking him to the turf.
+The incident happened after Robertson knocked down a pass and well after the whistle had blown.
+The next day, the CFL suspended Robertson for one game for his actions.
+On February 13, 2024, he became a free agent.

+BC Lions

+On February 13, 2024, it was announced that Robertson had signed a one-year contract with the BC Lions.
+Robertson was released by the Lions during the following offseason, on January 6, 2025.

 Personal life

 Robertson's older god-brother is former Redskins wide receiver Malcolm Kelly.
+He is also cousins with former Redskins offensive tackle Trent Williams, and has spent offseasons training with Williams and retired NFL running back Adrian Peterson at the gym co-owned by Williams and Peterson.

+During the COVID-19 pandemic, Robertson founded a trucking company in his hometown of Longview, Texas to make ends meet while awaiting further opportunities in football.